Exceptional line and pseudospectrum in black hole spectroscopy: toy models

 Now, we consider the scaling behavior of $\epsilon$-pseudospectrum contours for non-EP case.
 From Eq. \eqref{rhop} and Eq. \eqref{rhom}, we can find that for $x>0$ the $\epsilon$-contour surround $z_1$ satisfies

 where $f(\theta, x)$ is a function of $\theta$ and $x$, and thus $|z-z_1|\propto \epsilon$ as $\epsilon\to0$.
-For the contour surround $z_2$ and the case $x<0$, or generally when the central eigenvalue is simple, we can similarly find that the radius of the $\epsilon$-contour proportional to $\epsilon$, which is consistent with the non-EP behavior mentioned in Sec. \ref{Pseudospectrum_at_EP}.
+For the contour surround $z_2$ and the case $x<0$, or generally when the central eigenvalue is simple, we can similarly find that the radius of the $\epsilon$-contour proportional to $\epsilon$, which is consistent with the non-EP behavior mentioned in the main text.